Phal-Sovandy/khmer-sign-language-translation-system/PROJECT_STRUCTURE.md

 ### Adding a New Page

+1. Create folder in `pages/[page-name]/` (e.g., `pages/new-page/`)
-1. Create component in `pages/` (e.g., `NewPage.jsx`)
+2. Create main page component (e.g., `NewPage.jsx`)
+3. Create `index.js` for clean exports
+4. If components are reusable across pages, add them to `components/[feature-name]/` instead of page-specific folders
+5. If components are truly page-specific, you can add them in `components/[page-name]/` for organization
+6. Add page-specific hooks in `components/[feature-name]/hooks/` if they're reusable, or in a shared `hooks/` folder
-2. Add route to `routes/index.jsx` with lazy loading
+7. Add route to `routes/index.jsx` with lazy loading
-3. Add SEO component with appropriate title and keywords
+8. Add SEO component with appropriate title and keywords
-4. Update navigation in `components/layout/Header.jsx` if needed
+9. Update navigation in `components/layout/Header.jsx` if needed

 ### Adding a New Section